New CVWD rate increases could send your water bill soaring this summer - KESQ

 Higher rates were approved Tuesday by the Coachella Valley Water District for homeowners and commercial users.

-The CVWD board of directors met today and voted to approve a 1-year rate increase to make up for an estimated $81 million dollar budget shortfall, according to a cost of service study that was conducted by a third party consultant.
+The CVWD board of directors Tuesday approved a 1-year rate increase to make up for an estimated $81 million dollar budget shortfall, according to a cost of service study that was conducted by a third-party consultant.

 "As our costs increase, you’re seeing those costs increase as well for water," said Katie Evans, CVWD director of communications and conservation.
-"For example, our electricity costs have increased; therefore the water costs have increased as well.
-Another driver is that we are seeing a need for capitol improvement projects, so things like new or rehabilitated reservoirs or new or rehabilitated pipelines."
+"Some fixed costs need to increase, others decrease totally based on cost allocation."

-But some customers are worried that average home water users' bill will soar while large commercial users' bills could actually decrease.
-It's a factor the district said they simply don't have discretion over.
+Some of the money will be put toward capitol improvement projects, Evans said, including some decades-old infrastructure that's become badly corroded.

 The rate hikes are also expected to cover almost $2.5 million in salary increases within the district.
 Evans said those raises are part of the annual buget process, and they are entirely merit and performance based.